Thinking Of Investing Into Stocks & Shares? Good!

 But cash won’t keep pace with inflation.
 It won’t grow by itself.
 Money as a currency is fluid, its value changes over time.

-I’ve decided to start investing into high-growth startups that I personally believe in and I’m currently trying to discover undiscovered stocks on the market.
+I’ve decided to start investing in high-growth startups that I personally believe in and I’m currently trying to discover undiscovered stocks on the market.

 It’s a game, but in real life and it’s exciting.